About Satsuma

 Economy & Demographics

 Satsuma's local economy is heavily influenced by the agricultural sector, with the production of Satsuma citrus fruits playing a significant role.
 The city also benefits from small business initiatives and a growing interest in residential development, which has contributed to the overall economic vitality of the area.
 Major employers in Satsuma include businesses involved in the agricultural, manufacturing, and service industries.
-The U.S. Census Bureau's data on Satsuma's workforce and economic profile can provide further insights into the city's economic landscape.
+The U.S. Census Bureau's data on Satsuma's workforce and economic profile can provide further insights into the city's economy.

 Elections & Voter Records